 Robotics Process Automation (RPA) is the application of cost-effective software that mimics human action and connects multiple fragmented systems together through automation without changing the current enterprise IT landscape.
 Process automation enables organizations to automate existing high-volume and complex, multi-step data handling actions as if business users were doing the work; it captures and interprets existing applications, manipulates data, triggers responses, and communicates with other systems.

-One of the top industries in which RPA seems to be having significant impact is the financial services sector.
+One of the top industries in which RPA seems to be having a significant impact is the financial services sector.
 There many RPA “use cases” that can provide both strategic and tactical advantage to financial organizations.
-The credit union industry in particular is going through a digital transformation.
+The credit union industry, in particular, is going through a digital transformation.
 Credit union members are looking for a similar digital experience they are accustomed to in their work and personal lives.
-From connected car services, to getting their groceries picked and delivered right to their doors – they demand instant gratification at an affordable cost.
-Credit union members are experiencing significant changes with their simple behavioral preferences in the way they prefer to interact with their credit union on a real time basis.
+From connected car services to getting their groceries picked and delivered right to their doors – they demand instant gratification at an affordable cost.
+Many companies are turning to those AT VANTIQ and similar companies to help provide this cohesion between their own in-house products, whereas others are turning to different options.
+Credit union members are experiencing significant changes with their simple behavioral preferences in the way they prefer to interact with their credit union on a real-time basis.

 - Demographic transformation: Member demographics are evolving and the range of service needs is expanding

 - Instant visibility: Members across all demographics are increasingly using real-time data and information to manage their experiences

 - Technology revolution: Developments in technology that are transforming the way members interact and manage their finances are causing disruption to the traditional credit union value chain

 - New products and services: A range of products and services beyond the Automated Teller Machines(ATM) is developing alongside increasing competition